iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Description

-Shows changes that have differences between the last commit (`HEAD`) and committed data specified in [metafiles](/doc/user-guide/project-structure) files, uncommitted changes that have differences between that specified in the metafiles and the <abbr>workspace</abbr>, and the changes that are not in the
+Shows changes that have differences between the last Git commit (`HEAD`) and committed data specified in [metafiles](/doc/user-guide/project-structure) files, uncommitted changes that have differences between that specified in the metafiles and the <abbr>workspace</abbr>, and the changes that are not in the